 Suppliers shall address any violations of the Vattenfall Code or equivalent standards that come to their knowledge and to take appropriate actions.
-Depending on the severity of the violation appropriate actions could be a request for corrective measures.
+Vattenfall will seek appropriate measures depending on the severity of the violation.
 Persistent failure to comply with the Vattenfall Code or repeated and unjustified refusal to provide the required information may also result in suspending or terminating the suppliers activities with Vattenfall.